brandibushman/NextCentury/Streak/readme.md

 - Clean up existing data
 - Work with the testing team to find better ways to document bugs
 - work with software team to present evidence that lead to the opimitzation of the app
+- Cleaned up "[Data Clean Up - Tags](https://github.com/brandibushman/NextCentury/blob/master/Streak/Version%202.0.0/Tags.md)" options so that there was a finite set of well defined options.
+  - Alternative to N/A
+  - create a more concrete list of choices - data clean up

 ## Current Goals
 - Create a tracking code to generate a link to the tracking numbers for UPS, USPS, and FedEx.